jacobwilliams/qtpyguihelper/examples/README.md

-# QtPyGuiHelper Examples
+# vibegui Examples

-This directory contains example files and demonstrations of the QtPyGuiHelper library.
+This directory contains example files and demonstrations of the vibegui library.

 ## Demo Files